crystalsolenoid/odin-rps/README.md

-# odin-rps
+# Rock Paper Scissors
-Rock paper scissors for The Odin Project
+Rock paper scissors implemented for JavaScript practice as part of [The Odin Project](https://www.theodinproject.com)